Wide-angle Image Rectification: A Survey

 \subsubsection{Model-based Methods}

 Model-based methods regress parameters of the explicit distortion model directly from the synthetic training data.
-For example, \citep{rong_RadialLensDistortion_2016} uses images from ImageNet \citep{deng_ImageNetLargescaleHierarchical_2009} to synthesize distorted training images.
+For example, \cite{rong_RadialLensDistortion_2016} uses images from ImageNet \citep{deng_ImageNetLargescaleHierarchical_2009}\footnote{http://www.image-net.org/}

+to synthesize distorted training images.
 Images with long lines are first selected and then the one-parameter division model is used to synthesize the distorted images.
 During training, it is formulated as a classification problem where the known distortion parameter $k$ is divided into 401 sub-classes.
 In the testing phase, a weighted average strategy is proposed to calculate the distortion parameter based on the predicted class probability.
 However, directly synthesizing distorted images from normal ones will generate black areas near image boundaries.
-To address this issue, \citep{bogdan_DeepCalibDeepLearning_2018} synthesizes images by re-projecting images from sphere.
+To address this issue, \cite{bogdan_DeepCalibDeepLearning_2018}\footnote{https://github.com/alexvbogdan/DeepCalib} leverages the textcolor{red}{UCM model (refer to Section \ref{unifiedmodel})} to synthesize images by re-projecting images from a sphere.
 First, the panorama is projected onto the sphere surface under the unified camera model.
-Then, distorted images are generated via the stereographic projection.
+Then, distorted images are generated via stereographic projection.
 Accordingly, the distortion parameters are the focal length $f$ and the distance $\xi$ from the projection center to the sphere center.
-Three different structures of networks are compared in the paper including SingleNet, DualNet, and SeqNet.
+Three different structures of networks are compared in the paper, including SingleNet, DualNet, and SeqNet.